vicalejuri/insecam-feedtv/README.md

 ### Install SASS Ruby Gem

-This gem is required for compilation of SCSS and SASS to CSS.
+This gem is required for compilation of `.scss` and `.sass` files to `.css`.
 Before installing the gem, ensure Ruby and Ruby's Gem package manager are installed.
-Then, install the SASS gem:
+Then, install the `sass` gem:

 ```
 sudo gem install sass